naktu/qqeng_to_google_cal/README.md

 # qqeng_to_google_cal

-Add next lesson to your google calendar.
+Add next qqeng lesson to your google calendar.